cwarlysolsberg/GWAS_Tutorial/docs/prs.md

 awk '{print$1}' uncorresponding_SNPs.txt | sort -u > SNPs_for_exclusion.txt
 plink --bfile $TARGETSET.out.ref.strand --exclude SNPs_for_exclusion.txt --make-bed --out $TARGETSET.def
 ```
+###LDSC to assess SNP-based heritability and confounding in GWAS summary statistics.

 ####GCTA to estimate SNP-based heritability
 Before constructing a PGS on the target data, it is useful to estimate the SNP-based heritability of the phenotype of interest using gcta.
 Due to measurement error in the PRS weights, the share of explained variance that the PRS can explain in a linear regression is lower than the overall SNP-based heritability.
 Therefore, estimation of SNP-based heritability gives us a reasonable expectation of the upper bound that we can expect from the predictiveness of the PRSs that we will construct.
 Genome-based restricted maximum likelihood (GREML) estiamtes the degree of variance explained in the phenotype that is explained by all SNPs in the target data.
 This is often referred to as SNP-based heritability.
 GCTA is a software package used to conduct such GREML analyses.
 It is similar to PLINK in the sense that it is operated through bash commands, using flags to guide the analysis of interest.